wmahlous/adventostaffing/README.md

 			[ERROR    sainsburys_webpage_scraper.py: 194 - get_product_link_element ] XPath expression failed

-This error means that the XPath expression used to reach a certain element withing the tree did not yield any results.
+This error means that the XPath expression used to reach a certain element within the tree did not yield any results.
 This most definitely means a change was made to the layout of the website or to the identifiers of certain elements.
 If that is the case then the webpage needs to be studied and changes need to be made to sainsburys_webpage_scraper.py

 The first thing to do is to go to the line number (e.g. 194 above) and make changes to the string passed into the .xpath() method immediately above the line where the error message is pointing to.